Xunnamius/black-flag/README.md

 export function builder(yargs, helpOrVersionSet, argv) {
   //                                             ^^^
   if (argv) {
-    // This will be used to validate any dynamic arguments and trigger the
+    // This branch will be used to validate any dynamic arguments and trigger
-    // command's handler if validation succeeds
-    if (argv.lang === 'node') {
+    // the command's handler if validation succeeds if (argv.lang === 'node') {
       yargs.options({
         lang: { choices: ['node'] },